 Have you a ukulele and feel like it’s not perfect?
 Well, then you should take a closer look at the instrument.
 A better setup of the ukulele will optimize playability and intonation.

 This post is about Ukulele setup, Strap buttons, Pegs, and making a electric/acoustic ukulele with a tuner of your acoustic instrument.

 Improve your instrument and make a Ukulele Setup.

 When you buy a ukulele, it should be perfect from the dealer.
 Unfortunately, this is often not the case.
 If you find that your ukulele needs adjustments, you can either do it yourself or take it to a luthier to get it right.
-It’s always better to be safe and have a professional take care of it for you.
+Do not damage an expensive instrument.
+If you are unsure of your ability to do it, it’s always better to be safe and take it to a professional.

 A setup can mean different things to different people, but for most people, it means making the ukulele as playable and tone-rich as possible.
 This includes adjusting the action, intonation, frets, nut, and saddle.
 We’ve added a little more.

 Where to find information of Ukulele Setup?

 If you’re looking for information about ukulele setup, we’ve got you covered!
 At Basic Ukulele, we always search the internet for the best sites that offer advice on the topic.
 We have found two sites that provide excellent advice and that we based some of the text on.
 You should visit their sites to read more before you start with the setup by yourself.

 The sites are: